Employers typically follow a bi-monthly payment schedule, with salaries paid every two weeks.

 Sometimes, you may have to deduct towards court ordered deductions such as such as child support and alimony.

-As you can see, setting up and entity, hiring employees and managing payroll in the US is a complex and costly affair.
+As you can see, setting up an entity, hiring employees and managing payroll in the US is a complex and costly affair.
 You’re better off going with an Employer of Record service provider like Globalify unless you plan to hire a large number of employees.

 Individual Income Tax